My Approach to Estate Planning

 When choosing a lawyer to draft your estate plan, you balance (1) the cost of that lawyer’s services, against (2) the provider’s expertise, and the depth of the services offered.

 Since 2005, I have primarily handled legal matters involving the estates of disabled persons, minors and the deceased.
 By doing so, this has provided me with insights as to how to avoid certain issues in estate plans that might not be noticed by everyday people or less experienced attorneys.
 Such issues may lead to Court proceedings which could be an expensive drain on the assets that you would like to leave to your loved ones.
 Dramatic missteps can cause a Will Contest that results in tremendously large attorneys’ fees.
 Not only do I prepare estate plans, but I also assist people after their loved ones have passed away or become disabled.
-I spend many of my mornings at the Daley Center Courthouse to argue about Wills, Trusts, Powers of Attorney, or the estates of those who are unable to speak for themselves due to death or disability.
+Prior to the pandemic, I spent many of my mornings at the Daley Center Courthouse to argue about Wills, Trusts, Powers of Attorney, or the estates of those who are unable to speak for themselves due to death or disability.
+Presently, I am increasingly attending Court via teleconference.
 I have encountered situations where different choices in the development of an estate plan might have resulted in less litigation or no Court proceeding at all.
 I bring that knowledge to your estate plan.

 In my experience, if a lawyer promises an estate plan at a fee that is far lower than mine, that lawyer usually has little experience in this area.
 This increases the chances that there will be errors or omissions in the final product.

 Online services or blank forms may apply a one-size-fits-all option to every United States citizen.
 However, estates are governed by State law and there are deviations present in each of our 50 States.
-Further, these services usually do not provide an experienced lawyer who can make sure that your estate plan has been drafted correctly, anticipate potential problems with your wishes, and arrange witnessed signatures appropriately and in a manner that can be shown to a Court, if necessary.
+For example, the State of Illinois recently overhauled the law in regards to Trusts with the passage of a group of statutes called the Illinois Trust Code, which became effective on January 1, 2020.
+Further, such services usually do not provide an experienced lawyer who can make sure that your estate plan has been drafted correctly, anticipate potential problems with your wishes, and arrange witnessed signatures appropriately and in a manner that can be shown to a Court, if necessary.

 Some law firms will generate costs higher than mine, but they usually do so by providing advanced tax planning, by billing at an hourly rate, or by assisting with asset transfers.

-If you are a single individual with more than $4 million in assets (which is the threshold of the Illinois Estate Tax as of 2019), then I will be happy to refer you to a firm that is a bit more expensive than me, but is better suited to your needs.
-In my view, an Illinois estate planning lawyer who is assisting a single individual with far less than $4 million or a married couple with far less than $8 million should only bill at an hourly rate in very limited circumstances (e.g., when the client cannot make up his or her mind as to what to leave to which family member, or when the client requests certain additional documents or services).
+If you are a single individual with more than $4 million in assets or a married couple with more than $8 million in assets (which are the thresholds of the Illinois Estate Tax as of 2023), then I will be happy to refer you to a firm that is a bit more expensive than me, but is better suited to your needs.
+In my view, an Illinois estate planning lawyer who is assisting a single individual with less than $4 million or a married couple with less than $8 million should only bill at an hourly rate in very limited circumstances (e.g., when the client cannot make up his or her mind as to what to leave to which family member, or when the client requests certain additional documents or services).
 Otherwise, in my humble opinion, a lawyer should usually be able to (a) size up your needs from the first interview, (b) estimate how long it will take to complete the job, and (c) give you a flat fee quote.

 My flat fees anticipate that everyone is a little different, and will have slightly different needs.